Microbiome Therapeutics

 It plays a major defensive role by strengthening the mucous membranes of the gut and interacting with our immune system through the production of a host of different metabolites that have a huge influence on our health.

-It is also responsible for producing essential vitamins, regulating our glucose levels and metabolism, protecting us against disease causing microbes and producing neurotransmitters that communicate with our brain.
+It is also responsible for producing essential vitamins, regulating our glucose levels and metabolism, protecting us against disease caused by microbes and producing neurotransmitters that communicate with our brain.

 The gut is home to most of our immune cells, meaning that there is a constant communication between them and our microbiome.
 A breakdown in this communication results in microbial dysbiosis whereby the presence of non-benefical or even pathogenic bacteria outnumbers that of beneficial bacteria.
 Diabetes, allergies, depression, IBS, certain cancers and also skin disease (atopic dermatitis and psoriasis) have all been shown to be linked to the disruptive presence of certain pathogens brought about by this imbalance.
 It is this very same imbalance which can often cause inflammation exposing the intestinal wall to increased permeability.
 This condition is known as leaky gut which is also associated with Crohn’s disease and Celiac disease.